Chronicles from Home

 It all started with a phone call from our dear friend from Los Angeles

 Steven Berger.
 He was in Israel on one of his frequent visits.
-He had
+He

 organized several trips to Chevron during Sukkot, and thoughtfully invited